 Conference Coordinator: Lisa Will, Ph.D. (email@example.com)

-Financial support for the 2020 conference is being provided by the Spencer Foundation (Co-PIs Kerri Kearney and Jennifer Keup), the Oklahoma State University College of Education, Health & Aviation and the OSU Christine Cashel Professorship in Higher Education & Student Affairs.
+Financial support for the 2020 conference was provided by the Spencer Foundation (Co-PIs Kerri Kearney and Jennifer Keup), the Oklahoma State University College of Education, Health & Aviation and the OSU Christine Cashel Professorship in Higher Education & Student Affairs.